 - If budget is a concern, then keep your product features to a minimum.
-Too many features and functionality can increase costs significantly.
+Too many features and too much functionality can increase costs significantly.

 - Although they make the product look nice, certain design features may not be worth the extra costs.

-- If the part is big, so may be the price
+- Part size and price go hand-in-hand.
+If the part is big, the price may be, too.